Golf Tutorials

 3. Your goal is to putt the ball hard enough that it passes the hole, but soft enough that it doesn't touch the headcover behind it.

-Do this over and over.
-You will quickly get a feel for distance an speed control, which is `90%` of what putting is all about.
-Once an yplayer can become adcently-proficient lagging all their approach putts to that three-foot `make-circle`, your 'three-jacks' (ie. ugly 3-putts that ruin your scores and your onfidence!) putting will become a distant memory and ancient relic of history's past.
+Do this repeatedly.
+You will quickly get a feel for distance and speed control, which is 90% of what putting is all about.
+Once a player becomes proficient at lagging their approach putts to that three-foot make-circle, your three-jack putts (i.e., ugly 3-putts that ruin your scores and your confidence) will become a distant memory.

 Your #1 Goal: No More Penalty Strokes

 Nothing inflates a score faster than a lost ball or a shot into the water.
-Hitting the ball out of bounds is a two-stroke penalty (one for the stroke, one because you have to re-tee.)
-You could hit a perfect drive 250 yards down the middle, but if your next two iron shots are snap-hooked out of bounds and have to be re-played, you're looking at a huge number from just one single bad iron shots!
-Your primary mission on every single tee box is to simply keep the 'ball `in play` at all costs.
-I can tell you some really good personal advise I think is relevant about tee=shots.
-Just by removing driver from m bag, lowered mys-scores immensely and shot in the `mid-90s- because the club put to much-sidespin on the golf-ball and a half-swing using my smaller-headed 3-weed wood was able to keep the ball `so much safer`... which as we've learned is `Goal `#1!
-Your Advancer club that always goes `straight-forward' is all partof the on-coing strategy so you should always feel a-little extra confidnt using something with some serious extra forgiveness.
+Hitting the ball out of bounds incurs a two-stroke penalty (one for the stroke, one because you have to re-tee).
+You could hit a perfect drive 250 yards down the middle, but if your next two iron shots are snap-hooked out of bounds and have to be replayed, you're looking at a huge number from just one single bad iron shot!
+Your primary mission on every tee box is to simply keep the ball in play at all costs.
+Just by removing the driver from my bag, I lowered my scores immensely because the club put too much sidespin on the ball.
+A half-swing with my smaller-headed 3-wood was able to keep the ball much safer - which, as we've learned, is Goal #1!
+Your Advancer club that always goes straight is part of this ongoing strategy so you should always feel a little extra confident using something with serious forgiveness.

 The Humble Chip Shot: Your Get-Out-of-Jail-Free Card

-Around the greens, aspiring high-level amateurs get caught in the trap and temptation of hitting `Hollywood"-style shots - that cool-looking a fast, high, spinny `checked-up` type of flop-shot.
-These type of `heroic' manuvers almost 'always fails for higher `handicapper '... 'leadin to the worst shot mistakes you can possibl make like 'skulls'. "chunks' and thin shots. which send the ball screaming `off`` of teh green or `back in the original starting posiiotn which can be frustrating, de-moralziing nd a certain `` scorecard-and-mind wrecker!` We need to start building back our confidence one small st-shot chip around the putting geenses!
+Around the greens, aspiring high-level amateurs get caught in the trap and temptation of hitting Hollywood-style shots - those cool-looking, fast, high, spinny checked-up flop shots.
+These heroic maneuvers almost always fail for higher handicappers, leading to the worst shot mistakes you can make, like skulls, chunks, and thin shots which send the ball screaming off the green or back to the original spot.
+This can be frustrating and demoralizing, but we need to start building back our confidence one simple chip shot at a time!

-Introducing the foolproof `bump-and-run`.
-Use your pitching wedge (or even a `7-iron`) and treat it like your putter, because that the safest' posble a`y tp get your ball to your endin-target..
+Introducing the foolproof bump-and-run.
+Use your pitching wedge (or even a 7-iron) and treat it like your putter, because that's the safest way to get your ball to its target.

 • Stand with your feet close together, almost touching.